 1. URL parameters expose every sort / filter combination

 ?sort=asc, ?sort=desc&filter=x, ?sort=desc&filter=x&page=2 — every combination is a unique URL.
-A list with 3 filters × 2 sort options × 10 pages = 60 URL combinations per list page.
+A list with 3 filters, 2 sort options, and 10 pages = 60 URL combinations from one list page.

-How to spot it: GSC report has many URLs with ? query strings.
-Group by parameter pattern; the offenders are the high-multiplicity parameters.
+How to spot it: the report has many URLs with ? query strings.
+Group by parameter name; the offenders are the high-multiplicity parameters (sort, filter, order, view).

 2. Pagination beyond page 5-10 has no substantive content

-/category/ai/page/12/ shows articles 121-130 — content nobody searches for.
-Google crawls but doesn’t index because it’s just thin.
+/category/ai/page/12/ shows articles 121-130 — content nobody searches for directly.
+Google crawls but doesn’t index it because the page itself is thin.

-How to spot it: GSC lists many /page/N/ URLs with N > 5.
-Deep pagination accounts for a chunk of the noise.
+How to spot it: the report lists many /page/N/ URLs with N greater than 5.
+Deep pagination usually accounts for a meaningful chunk of the noise.

-/products/?color=blue&size=large&brand=acme style URLs.
+/products/?color=blue&size=large&brand=acme-style URLs.
 Every facet combination is a URL.
-10 colors × 5 sizes × 20 brands = 1,000 URL combinations from one page.
+10 colors, 5 sizes, 20 brands = 1,000 URL combinations from one page.
+Google calls this out explicitly: crawling faceted URLs “tends to cost sites large amounts of computing resources” and can slow discovery of new content.

-How to spot it: URLs with multiple params, especially e-commerce-style facets.
-Combinatorial = many distinct URLs from few real intents.
+How to spot it: URLs with multiple stacked params, especially e-commerce facets.
+Combinatorial = many distinct URLs from a few real intents.

 4. Auto-generated archive pages (year / month / author) are publicly crawlable

-How to spot it: URL patterns like /YYYY/, /YYYY/MM/, /author/.
-Date / author archives are usually thin.
+How to spot it: patterns like /YYYY/, /YYYY/MM/, /author/, /tag/.
+Date and author archives are usually thin.

 5. Internal search results indexed accidentally

 /search?q=ai+tools — your site search produced a results page that got crawled.
-Now Google has every search ever done.
+Now Google has every search anyone ever ran.
+Google has called indexable internal search results a classic crawl-budget trap for years.

-How to spot it: URLs starting with /search? or /?s=.
+How to spot it: URLs starting with /search?, /?s=, or /?q=.
 Internal search results should never be indexable.

 6. WordPress / CMS attachment pages

 /wp-content/uploads/image.png or ?attachment_id=42 — image attachment pages auto-generated by some CMSes.
-They have no real content; the image itself is at a different URL.
+They have no real content; the image itself lives at a different URL.

 Shortest path to fix